 A. Very low when the ionizer is turned on, and it is also CARB certified.
 However, the ionizer feature is optional, and you can turn it off.

 A. Yes, Medify MA-40 has an H13-grade HEPA filter, which can remove particles as small as 0.1 microns, including fine dust, smoke residue, pollen, and others.

 Q. Does it remove mold?

-A. It can remove mold spores from the air, yet no air purifier can’t control mold growth.
-You need to control the moisture level to stop mold growth.
+A. It will remove mold spores from the air.
+However, air purifiers can’t control mold growth.
+It would be best if you regulated the indoor moisture level to stop mold growth.

 Q. Does it remove odors?

-A. Yes, and it can remove common household odors.
-The purifier has a honeycomb filter which is filled with activated carbon pellets to absorb odors and VOCs.
+A. Yes, it does remove light household odors.
+The purifier has a honeycomb-shaped filter that is filled with activated carbon pellets to absorb odors and VOCs.

 Please read our post >>> commonly asked questions about air purifiers.

 Medify MA-40 2.0 might be the right air purifier for you if it meets all the criteria you need.
-The excellent build quality, along with performance, makes it a perfect air purifier.
-You can use it to remove allergens, smoke, or any other indoor air pollutants effectively.
-The most important thing is the users are quite happy to use it.
+The excellent build quality with performance makes it a perfect indoor air purifier.
+You can use it to remove airborne allergens and light household odors efficiently.
+The most important thing is the users are quite happy with it.